zaejohn/kairos-dapp/README.md

 3. Resolution or expiry applies the target to **internal** NIGHT redemption reserves.
 A separate call can restore the target after later trades; the next round starts only when the reserve split matches its target.
 4. A one-time issuance circuit and public NIGHT/quote buy and sell circuits implement the contract-custodied token economy, fees, and bounded KAI trade incentive.
 Treasury actions append public accounting records.

-The contract has compiled and local accounting/proving checks have passed. **No commitment, resolution, issuance, trade, or reserve action after this deployment has been independently verified on Preprod.** The contract's current public state reported `economyIssued: false` at this audit.
-These economic routes do not provide an external exchange, guaranteed redemption when a side reserve is empty, staking yield, or a token-wide transfer tax.
+The contract has compiled and local accounting/proving checks have passed.
+The deployment is independently verified; post-deployment circuit activity is a separate verification step.
+Public state reported `economyIssued: false` at this audit.
+Economic scope is contract-custodied trading and internal reserve accounting, with redemption limited by each side's available reserve.
 See [usage](docs/USAGE.md) and [capability boundaries](docs/research/PRODUCT_CAPABILITIES.md).

 ## Privacy model: public state vs private witness